barsoom/banktools-de/README.md

 As a gem maintainer:

-Visit <https://www.bundesbank.de/Redaktion/EN/Standardartikel/Tasks/Payment_systems/bank_sort_codes_download.html> and find the latest data under the "Bank sort code files, unpacked" in the XLSX format.
+Visit <https://www.bundesbank.de/Redaktion/EN/Standardartikel/Tasks/Payment_systems/bank_sort_codes_download.html> and find the latest data (you may need to scroll past older data) under "Bank sort code files, unpacked" in the XLSX format.
 Copy that URL.

 Run: